paige-lee/ontology_fwer/README.md

 This .py file is the .py version of new_functions_py_file.ipynb.

 #### 7.4 Testing new functions.ipynb
-This Jupyter notebook contains code that tests the modified functions defined in the new_functions_py_file.ipynb notebook to make sure they work
+This Jupyter notebook contains code that tests the modified functions defined in the new_functions_py_file.ipynb notebook to make sure they work.

+#### 7.5 4 cases and binary classification categories.pdf
+This PDF contains a summary of the four possible binary classification categories (TP, FP, TN, FN) for each of the four cases.